yigitalidev/gvz-gameweaponlist/README.md

 # gvz-blacklistweapon

 Good day, today I will share the blacklist weapon addon I made to you.
-If you want to add or remove weapons from config.lua
+If you want to add or remove weapons from config.lua.